Oyo Tech Hub Graduates 30 Young Learners in Robotics, Coding

 Kemi Olaitan in Ibadan

-The Oyo Central senatorial candidate of Accord Party, Mr Faozey Nurudeen, has restated his commitment to help youths in the district increase their skills through technology.
+The Oyo Central Senatorial candidate of Accord party, Engineer Faozey Nurudeen, has restated his commitment to help youths in the senatorial district increase their skills through technology.

-The programme, which started with the aims and objectives of the Hub, delved into a brief history of Nurudeen, while the essence of training the young learners in coding and robotic skills was presented by the Hub’s Manager, Mr. Ibukun Atoro.
+The program which started with the aims and objectives of the Hub delved into a brief history of Nurudeen, while the essence of training the young learners in coding and robotic skills was presented by the Hub's manager, Mr. Ibukun Atoro.

 There were also two demonstration sessions during which learners of different ages were asked to present their projects to validate the skills they all acquired from the training.

-The first session, which lasted for about 20 minutes to the excitement of the parents present, was for young learners under the age of 11 which was all about using robotic sensor to test soil moistures.
+The first session which lasted for about 20 minutes to the excitement of the parents presented, was for young learners under the age of 11 which was all about using robotic sensor to test soil moistures.

 The 30 young learners that graduated later received certificates of participation and branded t-shirts each from the Hub.

-While praying that God should increase him and grant his heart’s desires, they assured him of supporting his ambition as they are confident it will bring the quality representation which Oyo Central senatorial district has lacked in the past.
+While praying that God should increase him and grant his heart desires, they assured of supporting his ambition as they are confident it will bring the quality representation which Oyo Central senatorial district has lacked in the past.